Estimated reading time: 10 minutes

 Believe it or not, some people have hoarding money tendencies because fear of living without cash can push people over the edge.

-Just because someone is in debt doesn’t mean they are OK with it even though some people think that having consumer debt is normal.
+Just because someone is in debt doesn’t mean they are OK with it, even though some people think that having consumer debt is normal.

-Some people get very ill thinking about their debt and it can cause great stress in their life mostly affecting their health, job and relationships/family.
+Some people get very ill thinking about their debt, which can cause significant stress, mainly affecting their health, job, and relationships/family.